 The following measures were announced on 08 July 2020 to support people, specifically young people, to find jobs.
+You can find out more here.

 Creating hundreds of thousands of new jobs for young people through a new £2 billion Kickstart Scheme, to give young people the best possible chance of getting a job.
 The scheme will directly pay businesses to create new, decent and high-quality jobs for any 16-24 year old at risk of long-term unemployment.
 Funding available for each job will cover 100 per cent of the National Minimum Wage for 25 hours a week, for six months in total, plus an admin fee – for a grant of around £6,500 per placement.
 There will be no cap on the number of places available, and our £2 billion will initially fund hundreds of thousands of new placements.